Fashion has a big problem with waste and waste management.

 Elementum is taking initiative to close the loop.

-This is an Open Call for Fashion Brands and Designers to help increase consumer awareness to Recycling of Clothes, as well as to Sustainable and Zero Waste choices and actions consumers can already take.
+This is an Open Call for Fashion Brands and Designers, for everyone, to help increase consumer awareness to the Recycling of Clothes, as well as to Sustainable and Zero Waste choices and actions consumers can already take.

 Including design to recycle feature (as suggested below) on their clothes is a small and simple action with which brands and designers can pressure the Fashion system to evolve and offer sustainable solutions to reduce the volume of pre-consumer trash and post-consumer trash that is generated from the production and consumption of clothes.

 With our close the loop initiative we aim to increase consumer awareness for the importance and the possibilities of recycling clothes, but also for the impact and complexity of recycling clothes.
-We want stimulate action both from citizens and fashion brands to act and improve recycling circles of fashion products.
+We want stimulate action both from citizens and fashion brands to act with us and improve recycling cycles of fashion products .

-Basically, we are asking our community to help us and close the loop on fashion waste.
+Basically, we are asking the community around us to help us close the loop on fashion waste.

-We are drawing our analogy from the Fast Moving Consumer Goods market and industry sectors, where every package has a set of indications of where and how to recycle it.
+We are drawing our analogy from the Fast Moving Consumer Goods market and industry sectors, where every package and product has a set of indications of where and how to recycle it.
 Fashion is a part of the F.M.C.G. sectors, but for unknown reasons some basic standards are not applied in it.

-If we design for use, we should also design for reuse.
-When the moment comes, when our products become meaningless and are thrown to the trash, we must make it clear to consumers how to dispose of sustainably and correctly.
+If we design for use, we should also design for reuse and recycle.
+When the moment comes, when our products become meaningless and are thrown to the trash, we must make it clear to consumers how to dispose of them sustainably and correctly.